 (2) Building the File

 Each faculty member up for review must submit a written self-evaluation to FAC/SFAC.
-The self evaluation provides FAC and SFAC with faculty members' thoughts and reflections on their performance as measured by the four criteria for evaluation.
+The self-evaluation provides FAC and SFAC with faculty members' thoughts and reflections on their performance as measured by the four criteria for evaluation.
 In addition, self-evaluations allow faculty members to write more generally about their intellectual interests and plans and about pedagogical issues that go beyond any particular course.
-In particular, it is useful for FAC and SFAC to hear directly from faculty members (though not necessarily in great length) about their intellectual and academic pursuits in a way accessible for non-specialists.
+In particular, it is useful for FAC and SFAC to hear directly from faculty members (though not necessarily at great length) about their intellectual and academic pursuits in a way accessible for non-specialists.